Sokkeldirektoratet

 Reference conditions

-(2) The calorific value (energy per standard volume and energy per mass) shall be calculated at a reference temperature of 25 °C for the combustion and a reference pressure of 101 325 Pa.
+(2) Calorific values (energy per standard volume and energy per mass) shall be calculated at a reference temperature of 25 °C for the combustion and a reference pressure of 101 325 Pa.

-(3) Other reference conditions may be used in addition to those that follow from the first and second paragraph if agreements with foreign states prescribe specific reference conditions.
+(3) Other reference conditions may be used in addition to those specified in the first and second paragraphs if agreements with foreign states prescribe specific reference conditions.

 Chapter 4.